 - Make sure to wear earbuds or headphones.
 Not only will you hear yourself more clearly as you’re talking, but also it will prevent your microphone from picking up my voice.

-- You only need to record your end of the conversation.
+- If we’re running Skype and you feel comfortable doing so, you only need to record your end of the conversation.
 I will run a backup program on my end that will capture our entire Skype chat in case something does go wrong during our conversation.
 However, being able to record yourself will make the editing process easier for me.
 After the show, I will ask you to send me the audio file of your voice either via Dropbox or Google Drive, at which point, I will edit the file I’ve recorded of just my voice, and the file of your voice that you’ll send me, and it will sound like we’re talking in the same studio!
 Ta da! 🙂

 So how can you record yourself?
 Easy!